XGBoost4J-Spark Tutorial

 When it comes to custom eval metrics, in additional to num_early_stopping_rounds, you also need to define maximize_evaluation_metrics or call setMaximizeEvaluationMetrics to specify whether you want to maximize or minimize the metrics in training.
 For built-in eval metrics, XGBoost4J-Spark will automatically select the direction.

 For example, we need to maximize the evaluation metrics (set maximize_evaluation_metrics with true), and set num_early_stopping_rounds with 5.
 The evaluation metric of 10th iteration is the maximum one until now.
-In the following iterations, if there is no evaluation metric greater than the 10th iteration’s (best one), the traning would be early stopped at 15th iteration.
+In the following iterations, if there is no evaluation metric greater than the 10th iteration’s (best one), the training would be early stopped at 15th iteration.

-Training with Evaluation Sets
+Training with Evaluation Dataset

 Prediction